exasol/websocket-api/WebsocketAPIv1.md

 ## Commands

-### Disconnect: Closes a connection to EXASOL
+### Disconnect: Closes a connection to Exasol

-This command closes the connection between the client and EXASOL.
+This command closes the connection between the client and Exasol.
-After the connection is closed, it cannot be used for further interaction with EXASOL anymore.
+After the connection is closed, it cannot be used for further interaction with Exasol anymore.

 Request fields:
   * command (string) => command name: "disconnect"